 , Battles of Westeros

 I play board games with a number of different opponents/groups as well:

-- Another group of old friends, gathering bi-monthly in our hometown.
-Here we play a great variety of genres: simple card games like Hearts or Whist (but real game card games like FBI
+- I used to gather with some old friends in my hometown on a monthly to bi-montly basis to play a great variety of genres: simple card games like Hearts or Whist (but "real game" card games like FBI

 , Ruse & Bruise